, 60 N. Bothwell St., has a long and rich history in Palatine. Constructed in 1857, the building is one of the oldest structures in Palatine.

 The structure one day would become today’s Lamplighter Inn.
 But in the 118 years before the bar and restaurant was established, the building had a number of different uses.

-The Masonic Hall was located in what was called the “shopping district,” which was roughly bordered by Colfax on the north, the George Clayson House Museum building on the east, Palatine Road on the South and Smith Road on the west.
+The Masonic Hall was located in what was called the “shopping district,” which was roughly bordered by Colfax on the north, the George Clayson House historical society building on the east, Palatine Road on the South and Smith Road on the west.

 In addition to serving as a meeting place for the Masons, public school classes were held there because of overcrowding.
 It also was used as a meeting place for local government bodies after village incorporated.